 LOSS & BEREAVEMENT

 Loss can involve:

-- The death of a child, a fiancé/fiancée, a husband/wife, a close friend, a
+- The death of a family member, a relative, a close friend, a pet, etc.

 Loss can also involve: